drakedey/mern-tres-en-linea/README.md

 ## Considerations.

-The server side of the aplication is by default configured to listen on 127.0.0.1 or localhost on port 500 make sure that you have that port free and dont have PORT enviroment variable asigned to a diferent number.
+The server side of the aplication is by default configured to listen on 127.0.0.1 or localhost on port 5000 make sure that you have that port free and dont have PORT enviroment variable asigned to a diferent number and the server is listening port 3000 for requests, make sure that client is running in that port.
 If you experiment troubles with the aplication make sure to check this considerations